Transform Your Home into a Smarter Living Space with Koble. Schedule a Showroom Visit today at 9631 2643 or 9171 5362!

 You can choose what devices should be controlled when you press the scene control button.

 For example, the scene control button can be designed to perform a “Leave Home” function.
 Just imagine, when you are about to leave your smart home, you can press “Leave Home”.
-All the lights and air conditioners will be turned off without having you prowl through each individual room just to check if devices are turned off.
+All the lights and air conditioners will be turned off without having you prowl through each individual room to check if devices are turned off.
 Simply your life with this smart control.

 Smart Switch